spacemeshos/testnet-guide/rewards.md

 This reward amount is adjusted by the number of transactions included in blocks.
 The rewards for Smeshers which have submitted less than 15 transactions in their submitted block is reduced by 15%.
 This penalty is distributed as a bonus evenly to all Smeshers who have submitted more than 15 transactions in their submitted block in the layer.

 ## Transaction-Fees
-In addition to the layer award described above, all Smeshers which submitted at least one block to a layer are entitled for a share of the transaction fees of valid transactions included in blocks in that layer.
+In addition to the layer reward described above, all Smeshers which submitted at least one block to a layer are entitled for a share of the transaction fees of valid transactions included in blocks in that layer.

 The transaction fees in a layer, are evenly distributed to all the Smeshers who have submitted a block in the layer.

 ## Tracking your Rewards
-Rewards are added your rewards account when 4 layers (20 minutes) have passed since a layer that you are entitled to receive an award for.
+Rewards are added your rewards account when 4 layers (20 minutes) have passed since a layer that you are entitled to receive a reward for.

 To track your rewards, check your rewards account transactions log in the App.